 These cars came with a 292 cubic inch Thunderbird V8 as standard.
 However, the original owner of this Country Sedan ordered it with a 332 cubic inch Thunderbird Special outputting 225 horsepower (an increase of 25 hp over the standard V8).

 They also chose a Ford-O-Matic 2-speed automatic transmission instead of the standard 3-speed manual transmission at a total extra cost of $331 for the combination.
 A further $75 was spent on ‘Magic Circle’ power steering.

 There’s nearly 8 feet of cargo space with the tailgate closed (with rear seats down).

 Ford built 94,601 Country Sedan four-door, 6-passenger cars for the 1959 model year.
-Prices started at $2,863 for the V8 version (there was a $118 premium over the six cylinder models).
-This particular car was original built in the Lorain, Ohio assembly plant.
+Prices started at $2,863 for the base V8 version (there was a $118 premium over the six cylinder models).
+This particular car was original built in the San Jose, California assembly plant.